 - Domestically produced and consumed counterfeit and pirated products

 There have been a slew of government initiatives and anti-counterfeiting measures to tackle this growing menace.
 However, few have been successful.

 Adding QR Codes on products to authenticate them is an emerging anti-counterfeiting measure.
-This new system is being used to reduce counterfeiting in a range of products such as groceries, drugs, electronic spare parts, and documents.
+This new system is reducing counterfeiting in a range of products such as groceries, drugs, electronic spare parts, and documents.

 How does it work?

 - The University adds a unique QR Code to each degree of graduating students.
 And it also builds a digital database of the information of each student with information such as Name, Photo, Batch, University Program, and Grades

 - The administration also develops a mobile app that has secure access to this database

 - If any stakeholder (parent, job provider, etc.) wishes to verify the genuineness of the certificate, they can simply pull out their smartphones, download the University app, and scan the QR Code

 - Once scanning the QR Code, all the student’s information will be displayed on the app

 - The stakeholder can then verify this with the information on the certificate